Copyright © 2012-2017 TIRF Labs, Inc. All photographic images, schemes and text located at this web site are copyrighted by TIRF Labs, Inc.

 Misconception of Label-Free Biodetection

-There is a similar die-hard misconception in the area of biodetection - the dream about label-free detection.
-Unlike the perpetual motion, the idea of label-free detection is not prohibited by hard science; it does not contradict to fundamental laws of physics.
-Moreover, label-free methods have been successfully applied for the detection of biomolecules with concentrations down to micro-molar level (10-6 mol/liter).
-For molecular diagnostics, however, one needs a biodetection methods that are capable of measuring concentration of biomolecules down to femptomolar - tens of attomolar levels (10-15 10-17mol/liter).
-Many of established and emerging molecular markers operate at the range of very low concentrations 10-15 -10-17 mol/liter.
-The purpose of this web page is to draw your attention to the fact that label-free detection, in principle, is not capable of attaining the level of detection 10-15 -10-17 mol/liter, and therefore is not suited for accurate molecular diagnostics.
-Below, we will provide preliminary data and arguments that the idea of label-free molecular diagnostics is an unrealistic dream.
+As mentioned above, the idea of label-free detection is not prohibited by hard science; it does not contradict to fundamental laws of physics.
+Moreover, label-free methods have been successfully applied for the detection of biomolecules with concentrations down to submicro-molar level (10-7 mol/liter).
+For molecular diagnostics, however, one needs a biodetection methods that are capable of measuring concentration of biomolecules down to the level (10-15 10-17mol/liter), because many of molecular markers operate in this range of concentrations.

-By 2000-2002, Biacore approached very close to theoretical limit of SPR detection - created a benchtop machine with price tag ~$500,000 (approximately half of million US dollars).
-The instrument possessed analytical limit of detection at submicromolar (~10-7 mol/liter) level of concentrations.
+By 2000-2002, Biacore approached very close to practical limit of SPR detection - submicromolar (~10-7 mol/liter).
+Biacore built a benchtop machine with price tag ~$500,000 (approximately half of million US dollars), with analytical limit of detection at (~10-7 mol/liter).
 This limit appears to be close to that of theoretically possible.
-Typically, SPR instruments are capable of detecting down to micro-molar concentrations (10-6 mol/liter).
-In rare cases, SPR can detect down to sub-micromolar levels (~10-7 mol/liter).
 However, the diagnosing of pathogens and diseases requires, as mentioned above, more sensitive tests - capable of detecting femtomolar (10-15 mol/liter) and attomolar (10-18 mol/liter) concentrations.
 The concentrations of protein, nucleic acid, and metabolite molecular markers should be measured in complex matrix of biological fluids, such as blood, full of other proteins and nucleic acids.
 The task of biodetection for diagnostic purposes is frequently compared to the challenge of finding a needle in a haystack.
-In fact, the task of biodetection is more challenging - it is like finding a unique straw with a specific shape among myriad of similar straws in the haystack.
+In fact, the task of biodetection is even more challenging - it is like finding a unique straw with a specific shape among myriad of similar straws in the haystack.
 If the straw of interest is not labeled (or its counterpart - specific affinity reagent - detection antibody or probe DNA are not labeled), your chance to find the target among myriad of similar molecules is close to zero.

 Unfortunately, label-free methods do not work in the range of concentrations that are clinically and diagnostically significant 10-15 -10-17 mol/liter.
 Why?
 Let us take a look into the principles of label-free.
-In fact, Surface Plasmon Resonance (SPR), Quartz Crystal Microbalance (QCM), field effect transistors (FET), microcavity laser resonators, nanowires, and all other allegedly “label-free” methods do use certain labels.
+In fact, Surface Plasmon Resonance (SPR), Quartz Crystal Microbalance (QCM), field effect transistors (FET), microcavity laser resonators, nanowires, and all other allegedly “label-free” methods Do use certain labels.
 The problem is that these labels are intrinsic.
 They are naturally contained in biological analytes.
 In huge amounts.
 The problem is that they are contained in myriad of irrelevant molecules of the matrix and similar biomolecules.
 Why this is a problem?
 These intrinsic labels are not specific - they do not allow to distinguish the desired target molecule of interest, protein, or nucleic acid, at the large background of irrelevant homologs.
+There are thermal fluctuations of the background that totally mask the signal of interest.
 In the case of SPR, the label is refractive index, in the case of QCM - mass, FET - charge of molecules.
 The problem is that, similar to straws in the haystack, similar labels are present everywhere around the bioanalyte molecule of interest.
 Irrelevant labels create overwhelmingly large background.
 Advocates of label-free argue: “we will subtract the background”.
 Indeed, in certain cases you can subtract the background.
 But the worst problem is that the background fluctuates unpredictably.
-The “killer” news is that the amplitude of thermal fluctuations is larger than the anticipated signal from low concentration bioanalytes 10-15 -10-17 mol/liter.
+Thermal fluctuations cannot be removed.
+The amplitude of thermal fluctuations is larger than the anticipated signal from low concentration bioanalytes 10-15 -10-17 mol/liter.
 Our preliminary data suggest that label-free methods, in principle, are not capable of detecting femtomolar (10-15 mol/liter) and attomolar (10-18 mol/liter) concentrations of biomarkers.

 There have been numerous failed attempt of using label-free for molecular diagnostics.
 The failure of these attempts indirectly support our assumption that label-free detection is not suited for molecular diagnostics.
 After 9-11, followed by the anthrax letter attacks, the U.S. government spent over $70 billion on biodefense, including estimated $40 billion on molecular diagnostics (MDx).
 Naturally occurring diseases, such as avian flu, SARS, Ebola, can be even more damaging than a man-made bioweapon.
 Damages caused by pathogens and toxins can be enormous.
 9-11 anthrax letters caused economical and societal damages comparable with the effect of a nuke explosion in the Washington D.C. area.
 Countermeasures, prevention, decontamination, and retaliation require rapid and accurate MDx.
 Inaccurate or slow results of analyses are incredibly damaging and expensive.
 In 2002, false positive and false negative results of traditional MDx methods almost shut down the Winter Olympics in Utah.
 In the period 2001-2016 false positive and false negative results of tests seriously threatened many high-profile political events and caused damages measured by billions of dollars.